Lunatic Soul

 Lunatic Soul is a progressive rock side-project founded by Riverside vocalist and bass guitarist Mariusz Duda in 2008.
 Originally conceived to allow him to explore genres outside of rock, the project was described by Duda in 2014 as progressive, ambient, oriental, and electronic.
-Lunatic Soul has released seven albums to date.
-The most recent, Through Shaded Woods, came out on 13 November 2020, and has been described by Duda as "more folky" than previous releases.
+Lunatic Soul has released eight albums to date.
+The most recent, The World Under Unsun, came out in October 2025.

 Albums

 2008: Lunatic Soul

 Lunatic Soul's debut, self-titled studio album was released on 13 October 2008 on Kscope.
 Guest appearances included then-UnSun and Indukti drummer Wawrzyniec Dramowicz as well as Riverside keyboardist Michał Łapaj.

 The record reached No. 23 on the Polish OLiS chart and was voted Best Album of the Year by listeners of the Noc Muzycznych Pejzaży radio program.

 Reviewers described it as "forty-five minutes of moving, meticulously thought-out music", noting the oriental-ambient sound of the project as distinctive from the music of Duda's primary band, Riverside.
 The German magazine Eclipsed rated the album 9/10 and described the music as "trip rock".